 Perfect Golf Event has developed an intriguing way to organize, manage and promote your golf tournament with many features, including a unique format that transitions a golf course into a quicker, simpler day of fun and, more notably, a larger return for the cause.

-One charity golf event that has drawn lots of attention within the last two years has been professional golfer Jeff Klauk and Perfect Golf Event holding the Athletes vs. Epilepsy $1 Million Shootout (AthletesVsEpilepsyGolf.com) each spring – the day after the completion of the Masters Tournament – at The Palencia Club near St. Augustine, Fla.
+One charity golf event that has drawn lots of attention within the last two years has been professional golfer Jeff Klauk and Perfect Golf Event holding the Athletes vs. Epilepsy $1 Million Shootout (AthletesVsEpilepsyGolf.com) each spring at The Palencia Club near St. Augustine, Fla.
 Approximately $125,000 has been raised during that timespan.

 The unique format for the event organized by Perfect Golf Event included a course setup of nine regulation holes and nine par 3s, with each par 3 offering $10,000 for a hole in one.
 The nine players who were closest to the hole on the designated par 3s qualified for a day-ending shootout where a hole in one earned $1 million.
 The payout included $500,000 to the winning individual and $500,000 for the Epilepsy Foundation of Florida and Athletes vs. Epilepsy.
 If there is no hole in one in the shootout, the player closest to the hole won $1,000.

 Teams were assembled in fivesomes.
-There were also putting contests where if someone made a 50-foot putt in the finale the prize was Masters Tournament badges.
-Auction items included a pink Ping driver signed by two-time Masters winner Bubba Watson, a round of golf for four at TPC Sawgrass with Jim Furyk and a 2016 Rio Olympics flag signed by golf gold medalist Justin Rose, silver medalist Henrik Stenson and bronze medalist Matt Kuchar.
+There were also pre-event insured putting contests where if someone made a 50-foot putt in the finale, they won the prize.
+Auction items included a pink Ping driver signed by two-time Major winner Bubba Watson, a round of golf for four at TPC Sawgrass with Jim Furyk and a 2016 Rio Olympics flag signed by golf gold medalist Justin Rose, silver medalist Henrik Stenson and bronze medalist Matt Kuchar.

 “Raising awareness and funding for epilepsy research is my passion,” Klauk said.
 “My life was changed by this disease, which affects 3 million Americans and 65 million people worldwide.
 Funding from government sources is much less than other diseases, so Perfect Golf Event and how to run a charity golf event is a great resource for organizing this event and other tournaments to raise money for causes close to people’s hearts.”